 More cases to come?

-Killian, who wouldn’t say how he voted on the marijuana issue that got him into trouble, says this experience has left him disillusioned with the political process.
+Kilian, who wouldn’t say how he voted on the marijuana issue that got him into trouble, says this experience has left him disillusioned with the political process.
 He is no longer registered to vote — anywhere — and did not vote in the recent presidential election.

-Killian has read Kobach’s comments on the case and wonders why he would say people intended to game the system when he never spoke to them.
+Kilian has read Kobach’s comments on the case and wonders why he would say people intended to game the system when he never spoke to them.

 “Out of all the people in Kansas he finds six people who own property in two different states and have done this and he thinks that he’s done something that he can take pride in?”
-Killian says.
+Kilian says.